magisterquis/EDRSniper/README.md

 Give it a BPF filter and it'll drop TCP connections when it sees packets from the connection matching a BPF filter.
 This is meant to kill EDR comms.

+At the moment only TCP over IPv4 is supported.

 For legal use only.

 Compilation